CBrownTech/LLM-My_First_Language_Model/README.md

 ## Data

-The script is configured to read data from a `.ndjson` file located at in a personal folder.
+The script is configured to read data from a `.ndjson` file located in a personal folder.
 Each line in this file should be a JSON object containing a text field named `abstract`.

 Example line in `.ndjson` file:
 ```json